AdobeDocs/experience-cloud.en/help/website-implementation/launch.md

     ![Click New Property](images/launch-addNewProperty.png)

 1. Name your property (e.g. `Launch Tutorial` or `Daniel's Launch Tutorial`)
-1. As the domain, enter `enablementadobe.com` since you will be using this property in conjunction with the We.Retail demo site which is hosted on this domain
+1. As the domain, enter `enablementadobe.com` since this is the domain where the We.Retail demo site is hosted.
+Although the "Domain" field is required, the Launch property will work on any domain where it's implemented.
+The main purpose of this field is to pre-populate menu options in the Rule builder.
 1. Click the **[!UICONTROL Save]** button

    ![Create a new Property](images/launch-newProperty.png)